twolfson/twolfson.com/articles/3-stages-of-learning.md

 For learning Programming, some examples of each stage would be:

 1. Duplication
-    - Taking an existing program and writing it line for line
+    - Taking an existing program and rewriting it line for line
-    - Rewriting out the steps for an algorithm
+    - Writing a program that follows a specification
 2. Comprehension
     - Taking an existing program and swapping variable values
+    - Explaining why choices were made in a specification
 3. Improvisation
     - Rewriting a program but maintaining the same results
+        - For example, moving from iterative to recursive
+    - Create a new specification for a problem